Controlled Vocabulary

 •Prof. Tim Craven's (University of Western Ontario) online module to teach you the basics of constructing an information retrieval thesaurus.

 •A PDF with a discussion of Free Text vs. Controlled Vocabulary systems from Lebanon Valley College.
-And another from Washington State University.

 "All About Facets and Controlled Vocabularies" is an introduction to a series of four articles by Karl Fast, Fred Leise and Mike Steckel on the Boxes and Arrows website.